Wacom-Developer/personal-knowledge-library/docs/knowledge/base/entity.md

     `main: bool`
     :   Flag if the content is the  main content or an alias.

-`LocalizedContent(content: str, language_code: Union[knowledge.base.language.LocaleCode, knowledge.base.language.LanguageCode])`
+`LocalizedContent(content: str, language_code: knowledge.base.language.LocaleCode | knowledge.base.language.LanguageCode)`
 :   Localized content
     -----------------
     Content that is multilingual.